carpenlc/bundler-cleanup/README.md

 # bundler-cleanup
-This project consists of a single JEE Timer Bean that is used to manage disk space associated with the staging area used by the bundler project.
+This project consists of a single JEE Timer Bean that is used to manage disk space utilized by a single server node associated with the staging area used by the bundler project.

 ## Download and Build the Source
 * Minimum requirements: